Bay State Federal Savings Charitable Foundation

 - Individuals: Grant requests from individuals are not accepted

-- Only charitable organizations with 501(c)(3) status are eligible
+- Only charitable organisations with 501(c)(3) status are eligible

 Governance and Leadership